Have questions? Read the background and notes below

 - "Train" (also referred to as a "block") refers to a specific vehicle, and the group of trips that the vehicle will make on a certain day.
 The first one or two numbers represent the line the vehicle is generally assigned to; the last two numbers represent the specific vehicle on that line.

 - The "early/late" times are the forecast for the selected stop and don't represent the current status of the vehicles if there is a layover before the stop.
 Positive (+) values mean early; negative (-) values mean late.

-- While the official TriMet interactive map can now show vehicle locations, it can only do so on a by-line basis and this was originally made (in early November 2009) before that.
-It also can't show MAX locations, however this may be because the arrival data had not been available while they improved it.
+- While the official TriMet interactive map can show vehicle locations, it can only do so on a by-line basis and this was originally made (in early November 2009) before that.
+It also couldn't show MAX locations, however this may be because the arrival data had not been available while they improved it.